SFTtech/openage/doc/implementation/project_structure.md

 file.

-### data/ ###
+### assets/ ###

-Files required at run time are placed in here.
-This includes shaders and media files used when running the game.
+Game assets required at run time are placed in here.
+This includes shaders etc.
+The directory is installed to /usr/share/openage

+### userassets/ ###

+Dynamically created assets, such as original game files.
+This directory is empty after cleaning the repository and installing.
+It is located in ~/.userassets for an installed game.

 ### buildsystem/ ###

 Buildsystem components, namely `cmake` scripts and configuration templates, are placed in this folder.
 This includes scripts for test integration, python